kuzzleio/kuzzle/doc/2/guides/advanced/2-api-keys/index.md

 Users can create API keys for their personal use with the [auth:createApiKey](/core/2/references/controllers/auth/create-api-key) action.

-Administrators can create API keys for users using the [security:createApiKey](/core/2/references/controllers/security/create-api-key) action.
+Administrators can create API keys for other users using the [security:createApiKey](/core/2/references/controllers/security/create-api-key) action.

 By default, **API keys do not expire**.
 But it is possible to specify the duration of an API key using the argument `expiresIn`.